Family Law With A Personal Touch In The Chicago Area Since 1978

 How is collaboration different from mediation?

-Collaborative divorce is different from mediation because of the commitment that everyone involved in the process has to resolving issues outside of court.
+Collaborative divorce is different from mediation because of the commitment that everyone involved in the process has to resolve issues outside of court.
 Those who choose mediation may wish to try to resolve matters without litigation, but they are not bound to do so in the same way that those who choose collaborative divorce are.

 Another important difference between collaboration and mediation is that in mediation people are approaching issues from positions they hold, and the mediator tries to get them to “meet in the middle” to reach agreements they can both accept.
 Collaborative divorce requires the couple to identify their interests and negotiate issues with the idea of advancing their interests, not maintaining positions.